 The following information should be read in conjunction with the September 30, 2018 consolidated financial statements and notes thereto, along with management's discussion and analysis of financial condition and results of operations included in our Annual Report on Form 10-K for the year ended September 30, 2018 filed with the SEC on November 20, 2018.
-References in the following discussion and analysis to "Three Months" (or similar language) refer to the three months ended December 31, 2018 compared to the three months ended December 31, 2017.
+References in the following discussion and analysis to "Three Months" (or similar language) refer to the three months ended March 31, 2019 compared to the three months ended March 31, 2018, while "Year-to-Date" refers to the six months ended March 31, 2018 compared to the six months ended March 31, 2018.